“The true opposites of belief, psychologically…are doubt and inquiry, not disbelief”

 -Shamanic Calling/Initiatory Crisis

--Pre-Birth Memories/Past-Life Experiences, Nearing Death Awareness (NDA)
+-Pre-Birth Memories/Past-Life Recall, Nearing Death Awareness (NDA)

 -After-Death Communications (ADC) (Guggenheim, 1997)

--Communication with Spirit Guides
+-Communication with Spirits or Spirit Guides

 -Episodes of Unitive/Cosmic Consciousness (Bucke, 1901)/Peak Experience (Maslow, 1964)/Exceptional Human Experiences (EHE) (White, 1993)